Harun-Tech28/-sar-school-management/PRODUCTION_SYSTEM_SUMMARY.md

 ---

-## ✅ System Status: **LIVE & OPERATIONAL**
+## 🧪 System Status: **TEST MODE - PRE-PRODUCTION VERIFICATION**

-This is a fully functional, production-ready school management system designed for real-world use by SAR Educational Complex.
+This is a fully functional school management system currently in **TESTING PHASE** for SAR Educational Complex.
+The system is being verified and tested before official live deployment.

 ---